 Objectives and Goals

-The social sciences aim to explain individual and group behavior and include the disciplines of anthropology, history, political science, psychology, and sociology.
+The social sciences aim to explain individual and group behavior.
 Studying the social sciences develops the capacity for critical and analytical thinking about human behavior, community dynamics and social policies in terms of cultural and cross-cultural contexts.
 Those who study the social sciences often go on to careers in social work, social/human services, student development, the legal professions, human resources and the professional pastorate.

 - Prepare students who are interested in careers in which they can apply an understanding of human behavior.

 - Model and encourage academic excellence and integration of Christian faith and the social sciences.

 - Model and encourage a global perspective for understanding human behavior

 - Articulate and use the clinical and research methods used to study behavior, emotion, and thought, rather than the uncritical acceptance of intuitive feelings or personal experience as ways of knowing.

 - Apply and critically evaluate the ideas, theories and research findings within psychology.

 - Develop and practice oral, written, and interpersonal communication skills.